torvalds/linux/Documentation/admin-guide/module-signing.rst

 It is strongly recommended that you provide your own x509.genkey file.

-Most notably, in the x509.genkey file, the req_distinguished_name section should be altered from the default::
+Most analtably, in the x509.genkey file, the req_distinguished_name section should be altered from the default::

 	[ req_distinguished_name ]